-The Commission's records for the hydrologic unit of Paakea indicate that there are a total of two registered diversions, both of which belong to East Maui Irrigation Company (EMI).
+The Commission's records for the hydrologic unit of Waiaaka indicate that there is only one registered diversion which belongs to the East Maui Irrigation Company (EMI).
 Since EMI diversions transport water to locations outside of this hydrologic unit, the information is not discussed in this section; rather, it is included in Section 13.0, Noninstream Uses.

-More information on the diversions for the Paakea hydrologic unit may be found in Tables 13-1 and 13-2 of Section 13.0, Noninstream Uses.
+More information on the diversion for the Waiaaka hydrologic unit may be found in Table 13-1 of Section 13.0, Noninstream Uses.